WIC Overseas: Helping families lead healthier lives

+Starting a family or having another child can be a costly life event.
+A mother may also have questions or concerns about the health and wellness of her child, or even herself.

-The Women, Infants and Children Overseas program, a Department of Defense nutrition education and supplemental food program, provides multiple benefits that help families lead healthier lives and save money.
-(U.S. Air Force graphic by Airman 1st Class John R. Wright)
+To combat these costs and uncertainties, the Women, Infants and Children Overseas program, a Department of Defense nutrition education and supplemental food program, provides multiple benefits that help families lead healthier lives and save money.

+Those eligible to be enrolled are children 5 years of age or younger and women who are pregnant, breastfeeding or up to six months postpartum.

+In order to qualify for enrollment, individuals must be active duty service members, DoD civilian employees, DoD contractors or dependents of the aforementioned who are stationed overseas.
+Individuals must also meet criteria based on income and household size.

 |Date Taken: